Lab 6 - Line Estimation

 };

-Try the same for the continuous domain.
-Sensor's raw values on input and float or double value on the output.
-Tip: scale output to SI units.
+Do the same for the continuous case.
+Use raw sensor values as input and return a floating‑point lateral offset.
+Tip: scale the output to SI units [m].

 class LineEstimator {